 “It’s important to get very early observations,” Marion said, “because the interaction with the companion occurs very soon after the explosion.”

-The team continued to observe the supernova’s brightening for several weeks using many different telescopes, including the 1.2-meter telescope at Fred Lawrence Whipple Observatory and its KeplerCam instrument, the Swift gamma-ray space telescope, the Hobby-Eberly Telescope at McDonald Observatory, and about half a dozen others.
+The team continued to observe the supernova’s brightening for several weeks using many different telescopes, including the 1.2-meter (4-foot) telescope at Fred Lawrence Whipple Observatory and its KeplerCam instrument, the Swift gamma-ray space telescope, the Hobby-Eberly Telescope at McDonald Observatory, and about half a dozen others.

 “This is a global enterprise,” Wheeler said.
 Team members hail from about a dozen U.S. universities, as well as institutions in Chile, Hungary, Denmark, and Japan.